jnatmorris/lab1-html-basics/README.md

 # lab1-html-basics

-A small website showcasing The Queen of the Skies for lab 1, titled HTML basics, for the course Web Application Development.
+A small website showcasing The Queen of the Skies for lab 1, titled HTML basics, for the course Web Application Development at Constructor University.

 ### Built With: